Skip to main content

 Uisenis Power Limited is fully committed to providing improved community benefits as part of the application for the Uisenis Wind Farm to replace the Muaitheabhal Wind Farm.
 This will include an increased community benefit fund of £5,000 per MW per annum (previously £1,250 per MW) and an option to use the revenue share towards up to 20% community ownership, as well as commitments to procure local suppliers and support paid apprenticeship schemes and other local initiatives.

 We are keen to engage with local initiatives and communities to ensure local needs are met, as well as supporting new and existing community projects.
-Should consent be awarded, we would seek to implement a number of measures to ensure that local people, communities, and businesses are able to benefit from the project.
+We are keen to implement a number of measures to ensure that local people, communities, and businesses are able to benefit from the project.

 Contact & Further Information